ElinorCrew/power-hack/README.md

 #### Hot tips

 Get a version of jslint for your text editor and remove all errors before committing.
 If not you'll get a nasty visit from @teodoran.
+Check [jslinterrors](http://jslinterrors.com/) for more info on individual error messages.

 Folder structure